mxro/maxrohde-web/content/posts/2022/2022-10-29-levels-of-enlightenment/index.md

 title: 'Levels of Enlightenment'
 date: '2022-10-29'
 coverImage: 'pexels-cao-haiyun-5765826.jpg'
-summary: 'Argues that enlightenment is not attained absoluelty.
+summary: 'Argues that enlightenment is not attained absolutely.
 Instead it is achieved in steps, including plenty of backsliding.'
 id: 'levels-of-enlightenment'
 tags:
   - 'buddhism'